[This post was originally published on 25th May 2020. It has been updated on 9th March 2022.]

 Email Uplers’ email sent during the COVID-19 crisis, is optimized for viewing in Outlook, iOS, and Android respectively.
 You can view other resources that might be helpful during these times on our COVID-19 resources page.

+The contacts on your email list will never convert into sales-qualified leads unless you engage them with an impactful CTA.
 A CTA which incites an immediate action will increase the response rate.
 While there are many elements that determine the performance of a CTA, these few tips can help you nail an action-oriented CTA for a better email response rate.

 - Keep the CTA short and crisp